Study Materials Available

 Question

-Several tissues together contributing to a specific function inside the body constitute an _____.
+In the hierarchy of biological organisation, several tissues working together to perform a specific function constitute an _____.

 Answer